 Later, after we started dating, I learned that Arby’s is his favorite restaurant and he doesn’t really like the movie Good Will Hunting.
 He came that night because he thought I was pretty.
 Aww.

-Pets: Miley and Howie, our two extremely insane, extremely sweet, and extremely stinky Boston terriers.
+We have Miley and Howie, our two sweet, crazy Boston terriers.

 I taught myself HTML when I first started my webpage.
 I would find other websites I liked, view their code, and add, change, or delete it until it did something.
 Anything.
 Sometimes it completely broke the webpage, sometimes it did what I wanted it to do!
 Through all that trial and error, I eventually became familiar enough with HTML to be able to write it myself.
 When I turned Kevin & Amanda into a blog , I had to learn a new two new coding languages, CSS and PHP.
 Fortunately, CSS is similar enough to HTML that it was fairly easy to pick up on.
 PHP was more difficult.
 I still use the same trial and error method as before.
 I search Google for tutorials and have a test site for practice.
 I’m slowly picking up on it.
 It’s also similar to a language that Kevin programs in, so he can usually help too, if I get lost in translation.

 I’m sorry, he doesn’t!